hanwu219/Airport-COI/README.md

 `main.py` implements the following workflow:

-1. Load and validate four input CSV files: task nodes, requirement nodes, task-task edges, and task-requirement labels.
+1. Load and validate four input CSV files: task nodes, requirement nodes, task-task edges, and to labels.
 2. Split `to_labels.csv` into training and test labels.
 The default split ratio is 8:2.
 3. Construct T/O node features from text, stage, system, space, schedule, stakeholder, and priority attributes.
 4. Construct `TT`, `TO`, and `OT` relation edges with edge attributes and masks.